Skip to content

 What Is Test Driven Development (TDD)?

-TDD is about designing tests first and then coding as opposed to software being developed first and test cases created later.
+TDD is about writing tests first and then developing some code as opposed to software being developed first and test cases created later.

 Next, developers follow a Red/Green/Refactor process.
 Specifically, that means: